gvb1234/simulate-compose-key/README.md

       /usr/share/X11/locale/en_US.UTF-8/Compose

   3) if the keys do not form a valid sequence, just type them in said application as regular characters
-  4) but otherwise, send the "composed" character (as found in the Compose file above, or some other related thing) to the application
+  4) but otherwise, send the "composed" character (as found in the Compose file above, or some other related thing, more on that below) to the application

+That's it.

 # Background